Cost of Living Comparison Between Ghana and United States Cost of Living Comparison Between Ghana and United States

 Which country is cheaper for everyday spending?

-Ghana is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Ghana: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Rent in United States beats Ghana across the board, especially in major cities.
+Rent in United States is consistently higher than in Ghana across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in Ghana or United States?
+Is $1,000 a realistic budget in Ghana or in United States?

-In Ghana, $1,000 covers most cities easily.
-In United States, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Ghana, $1,000 covers most cities easily; in United States it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to Ghana or United States?
+Should I move to Ghana or to United States?

 Ghana vs other spots: cost of living compared